sguox002/leetcode/leetcode-all.md

 ### memoization

+<<-471	Encode String with Shortest Length    		48.4%	Hard
+encode the string: k[str] means str repeats k times.

+Input: s = "abbbabbbcabbbabbbc"
+Output: "2[2[abbb]c]"

+idea:  dp top down: try all prefix and check number of repetition and then divide into prefix repeat and suffix two subproblems repeat 1: s1+sub(suffix) repeat k>1: k[Subprefix]+SubSuffix. memoization. store the string s min length encoded string in hashmap. try each prefix and try to encode it and reduce to subproblem.
+level: 5
+->>

 <<-241	Different Ways to Add Parentheses    		56.5%	Medium
 add () to the expression and evaluate all possible results. operator only include +-*
 - parentheis appear the digit and after the digit.